RoryV91/BugTracker/README.md

-# BugTracker
+# Major
-A simple bug tracker to keep track of issues
+A simple bug tracker to identify **Major** malfunctions and keep track of issues.